apereo/cas/docs/cas-server-documentation/installation/BOM-Dependency-Management.md

 Support for BOM is enabled by including the following dependency in the WAR overlay:

-{% include casmodule.html group="org.apereo.cas" module="cas-server-support-bom" ignoreBOM="true" %}
+{% include_cached casmodule.html group="org.apereo.cas" module="cas-server-support-bom" ignoreBOM="true" %}

 Please [use this guide](https://plugins.gradle.org/plugin/io.spring.dependency-management) and configure the Gradle build accordingly.